DOCUMENT TSC-2026/B27 · BLOG POST 27, ENTERPRISE INNOVATION · REV. 01

 the lab will face.

 The scale decision requires a different framework than the lab framework.
 Scaling a lab experiment into a business means: real headcount commitment, real capital allocation, real channel relationships, real supply chain, real customer service infrastructure.
 It also means separating the people and budget from the lab so that the lab can continue functioning as a learning environment rather than a business-building engine.
+The two cannot coexist in the same operating unit without one eventually cannibalizing the other.

-The most common failure at this stage is scaling too early — before the experiment has generated enough data to be confident that the unit economics work at scale, and before the organization has made the structural commitments needed to support scale.
+The most common failure at this stage is scaling too early, before the experiment has generated enough data to be confident that the unit economics work at scale, and before the organization has made the structural commitments needed to support scale.
 A lab result that looks good at $200K in monthly revenue often looks different at $2M because the cost structures change, the customer acquisition dynamics change, and the operational requirements increase non-linearly.
 The scale decision should be made deliberately, with a clear business case, not as an organic extension of the lab's operating rhythm.

 The maturity path from